wpyoga/openvpn-install/README.md

-**New: [wireguard-install](https://github.com/Nyr/wireguard-install) is also available.**
+**New: [wireguard-install](https://github.com/wpyoga/wireguard-install/tree/faithful-fork) is also available.**

 > This project was forked from [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install) and subsequently modularized.
 In order to build the main distributable script, the modular script files are merged using [merge-shell](https://github.com/wpyoga/merge-shell).
+>
-You can use the `Makefile` to test the correctness of the merged script.
+> This `faithful-fork` branch produces a 1:1 reproduction of `openvpn-install.sh` as `openvpn-install-merged.sh`, you can use the `Makefile` to test the faithfulness of this reproduction.

 ## openvpn-install
 OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Ubuntu, Debian, CentOS and Fedora.